AbhilashG97/WatermelonMochi/Semester 6/Computer Networks/Theory and Notes/Transport Layer/README.md

 The following steps takes place when ```DNS``` uses ```UDP``` -

 1. When the ```DNS``` application in a host wants to make a query, it constructs a DNS query message and passes the message to the ```UDP```.
-1. The host-side ```UDP``` adds header information to the data sends the segment to the network layer without performing any hadshaking.
+1. The host-side ```UDP``` adds header information to the data and then sends the segment to the network-layer without performing any handshaking.
 1. The network layer then encapsulates the data into an ```IP``` datagram and makes it best-effort attempt to send the query to the name server.
 1. If the query is received by the name server, the segement is given to the transport layer which demultiplexes it and hands the data over to the application process.
 1. The ```DNS``` application at the querying host then waits for a reply from the name server.
 If it is unable to get the reply (either due to the query or the reply getting lost), then the ```DNS``` host application will query send the query to anther name server or it informs the invoking application that it can't reply.